Smith, Adrian A.

 Lawrence, Sonia

 Professor Sonia Lawrence joined Osgoode’s faculty in 2001.
 She graduated from the University of Toronto’s joint LLB/MSW program, went on to serve as law clerk to Chief Justice Beverley McLachlin of the Supreme Court of Canada, and pursued graduate work at Yale Law School.
-Her work centers on the critical analysis of legal conception of equality.
+Her work centers on critical analyses of legal conception of equality.

 Research Interests: Public Law, Gender, Race, Critical Race Feminism, Feminism, Equality Law, Charter of Rights and Freedoms